Our sincere thanks to our funders:

 Biofuel:

 We genetically transform microbes and plants to produce biofuel and biodiesel-like compounds.
-We transform microbes to metabolically engineer terpene biosynthetic pathway, which will lead to production of biodiesel in plants and microbes.
+We transform microbes to metabolically engineer the terpene biosynthetic pathway, which will lead to the production of biodiesel in plants and microbes.